-

 Termination of the Agency Agreement

-Where an agency contract is concluded for an indefinite period either party may terminate it by notice.
+If an Agency Agreement is concluded for an indefinite period, either party may terminate it by notice.

 Notice period